 Since the concept of an Ion-Exchange (IX) runs similar to a softener system, the cost of operations and maintenance is comparatively low to a more precise filtration method like reverse osmosis (RO) or ultrafiltration (UF).
 However, in the case that one only has an issue with a specific element and is concerned with only removing that contaminant, the Selective Ion removal method would be the ideal solution.

-Aside from Ion-Exchange method, arsenic can also be reduced by using a Reverse Osmosis system.
+Aside from Ion-Exchange method, arsenic removal from water can also be executed by using a Reverse Osmosis system.
 RO systems can filter up to 99% of total dissolved solids (TDS) and ions including arsenic from the water.
 The size of the pores in RO membranes are so fine that they are meant to only allow water molecules to pass.
 With this technology, RO systems are known to produce the most purified water quality.
 This system is perfect for the application of drinking water or any other application that requires the most purified form of water.
 RO systems simultaneously remove all other forms of contamination, therefore making this removal method an all-encompassing solution.
 This would be the ideal filtration method when there are other contaminants in the water that also need to be removed.

 - Produces safe drinking water